Contract Terms

 • Built-in agreements determining things like which jurisdiction will be used for litigation if it should become necessary

-• Reduces the risk of a dispute concerning payments, responsibilities, and timeframes
+• Reducing the risk of a dispute concerning payments, responsibilities, and timeframes

-• Sets how the parties can end the contract
+• Setting how the parties can end the contract

 Let Hackstaff Snow Atkinson & Griess Create Your Contracts